UncleSam1966/LH1000/README.md

-# Hacking the Arcadyan LH1000
+# Acquiring root access on the Arcadyan LH1000

 To acquire a Telnet connection on port 23, reset the router and take out any sim cards.
 Plug in a LAN cable to access the GUI.